udyux/formal-vue/README.md

 ### Basic usage

-The most basic way of defining a form is to define it inline in your component.
+The most basic way of defining a form is inline, in your component.

 ```html
 <template>